Tokyo in 3 Days

 Ryogoku Kokugikan

 From Ueno we catch another couple of trains to Ryogoku Station.
 From here we walk the short distance, through Sumo themed restaurants and shops, to Ryogoku Kokugikan, the 10,000-seater National Sumo Stadium, to watch a sumo tournament.
 I know very little about sumo.
-The first thing I didn’t know is that there’s only three tournaments a year in Tokyo, so we are lucky to be able to obtain tickets for this quintessentially Japanese experience.
+The first thing I didn’t know is that there’s only three tournaments a year in Tokyo, so we are very lucky to be able to obtain tickets for this quintessentially Japanese experience.

 Ryogoku Kokugikan Sumo Stadium